EMPRESS. XV. A New Determination of the Primordial Helium Abundance Suggesting a Moderately Low $Y_\mathrm{P}$ Value: Observations and Data Reduction

 \subsection{Optical Observations}

 We use optical spectra taken from previous observations.
 We use SDSS spectra if available.
-For galaxies whose SDSS spectra are not available, we use spectra taken in previous EMPRESS observations with Keck/Low Resolution Imaging Spectrograph (LRIS; \citealt{Oke+1995}) and Magellan/Magellan Echellette Spectrograph (MagE; \citealt{Marshall+2008}).
-We note that for J0159+0751, SBS 0335E, Mrk 996, and I Zw 18, we use flux measurements taken from LBT/MODS observations from \cite{Izotov+2017}, VLT/FORS1 and UVES observations from \cite{Izotov+2009}, HST/FOS observations from \cite{Thuan+1996}, and MMT blue channel spectrograph observations from \cite{Thuan_Izotov_2005}, respectively, because of higher S/N. In the following sections, we briefly describe the LRIS and MagE observations.
+For galaxies whose SDSS spectra are not available, we use spectra taken in previous EMPRESS observations with Keck/Low Resolution Imaging Spectrograph (LRIS; \citealt{Oke+1995}) or Magellan/Magellan Echellette Spectrograph (MagE; \citealt{Marshall+2008}).
+We note that for J0159+0751, J2229+2725, SBS 0335E, Mrk 996, and I Zw 18 NW, we use flux measurements taken from \cite{Izotov+2017}, \cite{Izotov+2021}, \cite{Izotov+2009}, \cite{Thuan+1996}, or \cite{Thuan_Izotov_2005}, respectively, because of their higher S/N. In the following sections, we briefly describe the LRIS and MagE observations.